 The karst systems of west and central North America are home to a number of fascinating cave fishes, including four catfishes that have held our interest for some time.
-Find links to more about them in the sidebar menu list, and below.
-There are
+This page discusses all four, their general distributions and habitats, and what they have in common.
+The bold, italicized links go to more details, as do links in the sidebar menu.
+There are:

 Trogloglanis pattersoni Eigenmann, 1919 - Toothless Blindcat

 Satan eurystomus Hubbs and Bailey, 1947 - Widemouth Blindcat

 One from the adjacent Edwards-Trinity aquifer of more arid south Texas and northern Coahuila, México: